Mwen-A/infinity-etl-pipeline/README.md

 ### Setting up the ETL pipeline

 1. Download and extract the .zip folder
+2. Open up a new bash terminal in a selected IDE
-2. `pip install -r requirements.txt` This will automatically download and install all the dependencies required
+3. Install all the dependencies `pip install -r requirements.txt`
-3.
-4.

 ### Git source control